-Bullying has the potential to cause harm (although not all unwanted actions necessarily cause physical harm).
+Bullying has the potential to cause harm (although not all unwanted actions necessarily cause harm).

 The physical harm caused by some types of bullying is well recognized.
 More recently, research has confirmed that short and long term psychological harm can result from bullying.
 This includes the harm to a person's social standing or reducing a person's willingness to socialize through bullying (particularly covert social bullying).
-As well as having long-lasting effects on their self-esteem, during social situations and when facing personal challenges.

 In fact, just the fear of bullying happening can create distress and harm.
-The ongoing nature of bullying can lead to the victim feeling powerless and unable to stop it from happening.
+The ongoing nature of bullying can lead to the person being bullied feeling powerless and unable to stop it from happening.